Thanksgiving Dinner in San Francisco 2017

 While your Thanksgiving dinner in San Francisco might be a highlight of your stay, you might also enjoy some of the tree lighting ceremonies this weekend.
 The link below includes details on all of the tree lighting celebrations this year including those for Union Square, Pier 39, and more.

 SF Theater: Musicals, Plays, and Best of Broadway Shows

 All weekend long, you will find plenty of theater shows.
-They include top musicals such as The Lion King, The King and I, and A Christmas Carol.
-Top plays this weekend include Sons of the Prophet and Rapture, Blister, Burn.
+They include top musicals such as Disney's Aladdin and A Christmas Carol.
+Top plays this weekend include A Christmas Story, Small Mouth Sounds, and Le Switch.

 >> Click here for a full list of theater performances this weekend